-13.2 Are there royalties payable to the State over and above any taxes?
+14.2 Are there royalties payable to the State over and above any taxes?

-A royalty to be levied on the value of extracted mineral resources is due at the following rates: strategic minerals and precious metallic minerals and stones -5%; semi-precious stones -4%; non-precious metallic minerals -3%; and construction materials of mining origin and other minerals -2%.
+A royalty to be levied on the value of extracted mineral resources is due at the following rates: strategic minerals and precious metallic minerals and stones -5%; semi-precious stones -4%; non-precious metallic minerals -3%; semi-industrial and artisanal diamonds -3%; and construction materials of mining origin and other minerals -2%.

-14 Regional and Local Rules and Laws
+15 Regional and Local Rules and Laws

-14.1 Are there any local provincial or municipal laws that need to be taken account of by a mining company over and above National Legislation?
+15.1 Are there any local provincial or municipal laws that need to be taken account of by a mining company over and above National Legislation?